Biktarvy® (BIC/FTC/TAF)

 GS-US-380-40308

-Virologically suppressed adults, including those with known BL resistance mutations (INSTI-R mutations excluded) (N=565)
+VS adults, including those with known BL resistance mutations, except INSTIR mutations (N=565)

 2 NRTIs + third agenta

-Virologically suppressed adults self-identifying as African American, Black, or mixed race, including Black (N=495)
+VS adults selfidentifying as African American; Black; or mixed race, including Black (N=495)

 aThe allowed third agents included any INSTI except BIC, any PI, maraviroc, or any NNRTI except etravirine.